Effective date: 8/17/2016

 The vast majority of adverse events occurring in the context of research are expected in light of (1) the known toxicities and side effects of the research interventions/procedures; (2) the expected natural progression of subjects’ underlying diseases, disorders, and conditions; and (3) subjects’ predisposing risk factor profiles for the adverse events.
 Thus, most individual adverse events do not meet the first criterion and do not need to be reported.

-"Unrelated" means that the adverse event(s) are solely caused by the underlying disease, disorder, or condition, or by events that are clearly unrelated to the research project or condition under study.
+"Unrelated" means that the incident, experience, or outcome was solely caused by the underlying disease, disorder, or condition, or by events that are clearly unrelated to the research project or condition under study.

 Investigators are responsible for:

-- Safety monitoring according to the IRB-approved data safety monitoring plan.
+- Safety monitoring according to the IRB-approved protocol data safety monitoring plan.
 This includes monitoring for, and maintaining documentation of, adverse events whether or not they meet the criteria for reporting to the IRB.

-- Ensuring that adverse events are reported to the monitoring entity (e.g., the research sponsor, a coordinating or statistical center, an independent medical monitor, or a DSMB/DMC) as required under the monitoring provisions described in the IRB-approved protocol.
+- Ensuring that adverse events are reported to the monitoring entity (e.g., the research sponsor, a coordinating or statistical center, an independent medical monitor, or a DSMB/DMC/DSC) as required under the monitoring provisions described in the IRB-approved protocol.

-- Evaluating whether adverse events or other safety-related information may affect subject’s willingness to continue participation in the study, and/or whether changes to the protocol or consent document are indicated to protect the safety and welfare of subjects.
+- Evaluating whether adverse events or other safety-related information may affect subject’s willingness to continue participation in the study, and/or whether changes to the protocol or informed consent document are indicated to protect the safety and welfare of subjects.

 Adhering to IRB reporting requirements will be monitored as part of the IRB’s routine administrative monitoring activities.
 Findings of non-compliance will be handled in accordance with the UT Southwestern IRB policy on regulatory non-compliance.